Apicurio/apicurio-registry/distro/app-docker/README.md

 `sudo chmod a+rw /var/run/docker.sock`

-You can skip the docker execution by setting the `docker.skip` property and build the image manually:
+If you skip the docker execution, you can build the image manually:

 `cd target/docker`